Modeling Physical Activity Change as Smooth Transformations: Temporal and Amplitude Patterns Associated with Physical Function in Older Women: Background

-\citet{zou2023riemann} proposed such a framework, modeling each smoothed diurnal PA profile as a one-dimensional Riemannian manifold and representing between-visit change as a diffeomorphic deformation using a Riemannian geometry formulation \citep{pennec2006intrinsic, beg2005computing, charlier2017fshape}.
-By modeling deformations directly, the approach preserves within-day temporal structure and characterizes PA change in terms of coupled shifts in activity timing (phase; $x$-domain) and magnitude (amplitude; $y$-domain), a representation well-suited to aging cohorts where decline and adaptation manifest as coordinated changes in both \emph{when} and \emph{how much} activity occurs \citep{erickson2024age,luo2025aging}.
-Cohort-level heterogeneity is then summarized by applying FPCA to these deformations.
+Riemannian deformation offers such an approach by representing each smoothed diurnal PA profile as a geometric object and modeling change between visits as a smooth transformation from an earlier curve to a later curve \citep{zou2023riemann, beg2005computing, charlier2017fshape}.
+This formulation preserves within-day temporal structure while jointly characterizing horizontal shifts in activity timing and vertical shifts in activity magnitude.
+It is therefore well suited for aging cohorts, in which decline, compensation, and routine adaptation may appear as coordinated changes in both \emph{when} and \emph{how much} PA is accumulated \citep{erickson2024age, luo2025aging}.
+Cohort-level heterogeneity in these transformations can then be summarized through principal component analysis of the deformation features.

-In this paper, we build on \citet{zou2023riemann} by integrating multivariate FPCA (MFPCA) \citep{happ2018multivariate} to jointly model longitudinal PA change in the phase ($x$-domain) and amplitude ($y$-domain) directions as a genuinely multivariate functional object rather than relying on univariate FPCA of the concatenated $x$- and $y$-domain changes as in \citet{zou2023riemann}.
-We apply this framework to free-living accelerometer data from OPACH (Objective Physical Activity and Cardiovascular Health) and WHISH (Women's Health Initiative Strong and Healthy), examining longitudinal PA change in older women with repeated accelerometer and physical function (PF) assessment to characterize clinically meaningful heterogeneity and its association with PF, a key pathway linking PA to aging-related outcomes, including CVD, mortality, and loss of mobility \citep{kritchevsky2019pathways}.
+In this study, we use the repeated free-living accelerometer and PF assessments in Objective Physical Activity and Cardiovascular Health and Women's Health Initiative Strong and Healthy(OPACH-WHISH) studies to examine visit-to-visit PA change in older women.
+We extend the Riemannian deformation framework of \citet{zou2023riemann} by integrating multivariate FPCA (MFPCA) \citep{happ2018multivariate}, allowing temporal and amplitude components of PA change to be modeled jointly as a multivariate functional object.
+We treated PA change from baseline to W1 and from W1 to W2 as the primary longitudinal phenotype, with the objectives of identifying main patterns of change in diurnal PA timing and magnitude and determining whether participant-level deformation features were associated with PF.
+This OPACH-WHISH centered analysis aims to translate repeated accelerometer measurements into interpretable markers relevant to risk stratification and PA intervention targeting in older women.